fbgencer/markdownipy/README.md

 Sometimes I also forget markdown syntax, so this library requires no memory (I hope so, there is even no function calls) :)

-Only requirement is remember properties of markdown and the rest will be handled
+Only requirement is remembering the properties of markdownipy and the rest will be handled

 ---